 If your signature verification certificate is a self-signed certificate:

 authentication.conf is the same as the certificate the IdP uses to sign SAML messages.
-You can use OpenSSL to determine the details of the certificate that Splunk uses for signature verification.
+You can use OpenSSL to determine the details of the certificate that the Splunk platform uses for signature verification.

 For example, the following command:

 openssl x509 -in etc/auth/idpCerts/idpCert.pem -text -noout | grep 'Serial\|Issuer:\|Subject:'